ottojs/devops/docs/windows.md

 ## Install Chocolatey

 [Chocolatey Install Docs](https://chocolatey.org/install#individual)
-This is provided for convenience and you should verify it matches above (for security reasons and updates)
+The command below is provided for convenience and you should verify it matches instructions in the link above (for security reasons and in case of updates)

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))